Summary of the DANA in Malaga

 The AEMET red warning, which was initially due to expire at 8.00:XNUMX a.m. on Thursday, ended an hour earlier than planned.
 The morning report indicates a total of 244 incidents throughout Andalusia, of which 170 have occurred in Malaga.
 The most frequent ones include flooding, rescues on roads and in homes, as well as traffic incidents due to accumulation of water or obstacles, with 22 people rescued in Vélez-Málaga.
 According to the morning report from the Junta de Andalucía, the situation at Málaga airport, where more than 3.000 passengers were stranded on Wednesday due to the cancellation of 15 flights and the diversion of five, things have returned to normal.
 However, the high-speed train service and medium-distance lines remained suspended during the early hours of Thursday.
 The Málaga Metro, which had its service paralysed on Wednesday afternoon, resumed its normal operation at 07.15 on Thursday.

-As for the state of the roads, the A-7054 has been reopened between kilometres 0 and 1, as well as the A-7001 at kilometre 1, both located in Málaga.
-In addition, the A-7205 at kilometre 8,300 in Arenas and the MA-3108 at kilometre 1 in Benamargosa are now accessible.
-However, the A-7207 at kilometre 9,600 between Cómpeta and Torrox, as well as the A-7278 in Teba, remain closed.
+Regarding road conditions, the A-7054 has reopened between kilometers 0 and 1, as well as the A-7001 at kilometer 1, both located in Málaga.
+In addition, the A-7205 at kilometer 8,300 in Arenas and the A-XNUMX at kilometer XNUMX in Málaga are now accessible.
+MA-3108 at kilometer 1 in Benamargosa.
+However, the A-7207 remains closed at kilometer 9,600 between Cómpeta and Torrox, as well as the A-7278 in Teba.

 Effective preventive services